nodejs/node/doc/api/child_process.markdown

 the process terminated due to receipt of a signal, `signal` is the string name of the signal, otherwise `null`.

+Note that the child process stdio streams might still be open.

 See `waitpid(2)`.

+### Event: 'close'

+This event is emitted when the stdio streams of a child process have all terminated.
+This is distinct from 'exit', since multiple processes might share the same stdio streams.

 ### Event: 'disconnect'